Lisa Fraser, TCRG, fell in love with the idea of making music with your feet and performing on stage when she began dance lessons at the age of four.

 Lisa fell in love with Irish dance, in 1996, after experiencing the phenomenon of Riverdance and Lord of the Dance.
 Excited about the idea of learning a new dance form, Lisa began studying Irish dance with Doireann Maoileidigh-Hoy at Celtic Gold Academy of Irish Dance.
 It was here that she learned just how rooted in culture and tradition Irish dance is.
 As an adult dancer, with a solid foundation in dance, she quickly worked her way up to Prizewinner level, at local feisanna.
 Her adult 8-hand mixed team was successful in taking first in nearly every competition they entered.
 In 1999 they placed first at the Western Region Oireachtas and in 2000 they took first place at the US National Championships.

-Lisa holds a multiple subjects teaching credential from California State University, Long Beach.
+Lisa holds a multiple subjects teaching credential from California State University, Long Beach and a Master's degree in Teaching from San Diego State University.
 She began her elementary teaching career with the Placentia-Yorba Linda Unified School District.
-She remains with the district as a full-time third grade teacher.
+She remains with the district as a full-time fourth grade teacher.

 A lifetime of dance and teaching experiences under the direction of the best teachers has brought about Thistle Academy.
 We combine the strength and technical skills of competitive dance with the creativity and fluidity of dance production to create an environment where “budding dancers can blossom.”